hartwigmedical/hmftools/bachelor/README.md

 # Bachelor

 Bachelor will report all nonsense, splice or frameshift variants which affect our included gene list but are not in the blacklist.
-It will also report variants of other types which are specifically whielisted.
+It will also report variants of other types which are specifically whitelisted.

 ### Whitelist